eBooks and eAudio

 Our eAudio and eBook service is free for Barnsley Libraries members.
 If you're not already a library member it's easy to join online or at a library branch.

 You’ll need your library membership number and PIN to login or register for an online account to use eBooks and eAudio.
 If you don’t have a PIN call into your local library with some identity.

-Our new digital service, Zinio for Libraries, offers library members full-colour digital magazines for anytime, anywhere reading on desktops, mobile devices, and apps.
+Our new digital service, RBdigital for Libraries, offers library members full-colour digital magazines for anytime, anywhere reading on desktops, mobile devices, and apps.
 The collection of popular digital magazines includes both new and backlist titles with no holds, no loan periods, and no limits.